SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cybereason-source.md

 id: cybereason-source
 title: Cybereason Source
 sidebar_label: Cybereason
+description: The Cybereason Source provides a secure endpoint to receive authentication logs from the Cybereason Malops API.
 ---

 The Cybereason Source provides a secure endpoint to receive authentication logs from the Cybereason [Malops API](https://nest.cybereason.com/documentation/api-documentation/all-versions/retrieve-all-malops-all-types#getmalopsmalware).
 It securely stores the required authentication, scheduling, and state tracking information.